lchen198/wypyplus/README.md

 The Built-in Calendar
 <p align="center"><img src="calendar.png"></p>

-## Key Features:
+### The key feature of WyPyPluse is the lack of features.
+You will be amazed by how much you can accomplised with a simple tool.

 * Only 23 lines of Python code with no external dependency other than the standard library.
 * Runs on Mac, Linux and Windows.
+* Support basic wiki syntax.
+[DemoPage](https://github.com/lchen198/wypyplus/blob/main/w/DemoPage)
+* No database.
+Your files are in the /w folder.

+### To make your life easier
 * An example calendar and daily journal.
 * An example GetThingsDone guide to help you set up GTD quickly.
-* A template system that automatically inserts pre-defined content into new wiki pages.
+* A template system to insert pre-defined content.
 * Full-text search.
 * A modernized and mobile-friendly look using [Sakura CSS](https://github.com/oxalorg/sakura).
-* Wiki pages save to plain text files under the "w" directory
 * Delete a wiki page from disk by saving an empty content.
-* Support common markdown syntax such as headline style and links [DemoPage](https://github.com/lchen198/wypyplus/blob/main/w/DemoPage).
 * Each WikiPage has a reverse index.
 You can use this feature to group pages by tags.
-* A [top-level index](http://127.0.0.1:8000/cgi-bin/wypyplus.py?p=All&q=f) to show every page in the wiki.
+* A [page](http://127.0.0.1:8000/cgi-bin/wypyplus.py?p=All&q=f) to show all your files in sorted order.
 * AutoSave after 30 minutes of editing.

 <p align="center">
 <img src="example2.png">
 </p>

-## WyPyPlus vs Other Wiki Software

-WyPyPlus is the result of a deep meditation to find out the essence of personal wiki and get rid of everything else.
-It tries to keep the purest form of wiki packed in the tiniest space possible.

-WyPyPlus helps you control your personal data by keeping data close to you.
-It doesn't upload your data to the cloud or a remote server.

-Comparing to other self-hosted Wiki, WyPyPlus is much easier to set up and maintain.
-You don't need to set up a Linux box and secure it.
-You don't need to mess with web front-end configurations and database.
-The more features a software has, the higher maintenance cost you will pay.
-Things add up pretty quickly.
-At the end of the day, don't you want a Wiki that just works?

-### The key feature of WyPyPluse is the lack of features.
-You will be amazed by how much you can accomplised just using the core feaures in WyPyPlus.

-Wiki pages are just text files.
-If you don't want WyPyPlus, you can easily move to somewhere else that supports markdown.

 **Benefits**
 * Fast!!